JiayiGuo821/product-image-retrieval/README.md

 pip3 install -r requirement.txt
 ```
 ## Dataset and pretrained network
-We provide a script to download dataset and the corresponding pre-trained network to reproduce our best results.
-The dataset and network checkpoint will be downloaded and stored in the data and expr/checkpoints directories, respectively.
+We provide a script to download dataset and pre-trained network to reproduce our best results.
+The splitted data and network checkpoint will be downloaded and stored in the data/splitted and expr/checkpoints directories, respectively.

 ```
 bash download.sh shopee-dataset
+bash download.sh split-data
 bash download.sh pretrained-network # not available yet
 ```